Jasper Johns

-Life
+Early life and education

 Born in Augusta, Georgia, Jasper Johns spent his early life in Allendale, South Carolina, with his paternal grandparents after his parents divorced.
 He began drawing at the age of three and knew very early on that he wanted to be an artist, despite having little exposure to the arts where he grew up.
 His paternal grandfather's first wife, Evalina, painted landscapes that hung in the homes of several family members.
 These paintings were the only artworks Johns remembers seeing in his youth.
 Following his grandfather's death in 1939, Johns spent a year living with his mother and stepfather in Columbia, South Carolina, and then six years living with his Aunt Gladys on Lake Murray, South Carolina.
 He spent summer holidays with his father, Jasper Sr., and stepmother, Geraldine Sineath Johns, who encouraged his art by buying materials for him to draw and paint.
 He graduated as valedictorian of Edmunds High School (now Sumter High School) class of 1947 in Sumter, South Carolina, where he once again lived with his mother and her family.

 Johns studied art for a total of three semesters at the University of South Carolina at Columbia, from 1947 to 1948.
 Encouraged by his professors, he then moved to New York City and enrolled briefly at the Parsons School of Design in 1949.
 In 1951, Johns was drafted into the army during the Korean War, serving for two years, first in Fort Jackson, South Carolina, and then in Sendai, Japan.